Narlotl/fire/README.md

-A map that displays California fire perimeters.
+A map that displays California fire perimeters for the last 25 years.